 Expand your sales team for selling into hospitals with independent 1099 medical sales reps.
 Based on a 2014 Income Earnings Survey conducted with over 5,000 sales reps, the highest earnings were those with over 20 years of medical sales experience.
 Building a High Impact Sales Force with Independent Sales Representatives can provide your company a competitive edge and significantly cut your costs for a sales team.

-Getting started with finding independent reps and distributors: Check out a few listings of Opportunities for independent reps and distributors that are publicly available where you can see how others are aligning with team members to start selling their products into the hospital setting.
+Get started with finding independent reps and distributors.
+Check out a few listings of Opportunities for independent reps and distributors that are publicly available where you can see how others are aligning with team members for selling to hospitals.
 Be sure to post your sales opportunity today to begin selling your products to hospitals.

 Planning steps for small businesses to sell their products or services to hospitals can be identified by working closely with experienced medical sales representatives.